rakinishraq/YLC-Family-Tree/README.txt

 ID and name input login
 fetch entry by ID: https://github.com/orgs/community/discussions/108921 show tree and checklist (form updates excel on click + submit/update)

+NEW Issues:
+API key exposed (change to website-specific, new API after clearing git history) spreadsheet is "anyone with link" and spreadsheet ID is in code cannot move questions around but can add new questions at end/new category categories should be letters only and not "title" or "items" (existing IDs)

+DEV Notes:
+data indexes noted as iName/iPass/iChecked for when above database rows are added and reordered Checked initialized with A to simplify logic since Sheets API rows dont add leading blank strings